 There is something important to be aware of regarding yoga practice.
-I appreciate that experts in yoga might not agree with what I’m about to say, but I say it from the perspective of a practitioner who occasionally has to treat someone who has ‘put their back’ out doing yoga.
+I appreciate that experts might not agree with what I’m about to say, but I write it from the perspective of a practitioner who occasionally has to treat someone who has ‘put their back’ out doing yoga.

 Before I explain how this can happen, let me say that yoga is an excellent and structured program aimed at improving muscle tone and endurance, balance, health and flexibility.

-But what is it about yoga, compared to other approaches like pilates and gym, that might cause a problem for some people?
+But what is it about this ancient discipline, compared to other approaches like pilates and gym, that might cause a problem for some people?

-The main point is that some of the asanas (‘poses’) in yoga – not all, but some – take the spine to an ‘end of range’ involving compound spinal movements.
+It’s this: some of the poses (asanas) take the spine to an ‘end of range’ involving compound spinal movements.

-Take, for example, the famous triangle pose in the picture below.
+Take, for example, the famous triangle pose in the picture above.

-Here you can see the practitioners have a considerable amount of sidebending and rotation going on through the whole spine.
+You can see the practitioner has a considerable amount of bending and twisting going on through her spine.

-In this position, anyone’s spine – especially the low back portion – is at its maximum unbalanced position.
+In this position, the spine – especially the low-back portion – is at its maximum unbalanced position.

-For any ‘body-type’, an uncontrolled ‘extra’ movement in this position might cause the system to stop coping – to ‘fail’.
-The movement could be an attempt to increase the pose (e.g. to copy the
+An uncontrolled extra movement in this position might cause the system to stop coping – to fail.
+The movement could be an attempt to increase the pose (e.g. to copy the instructor or someone next to you) or could be when coming out of the pose.

-Now, this applies to all of us.
+Now this applies to all of us.
 But what if you already have loose ligaments and low muscle mass and poor tone and strength?
+See my article on loose ligaments for more information on this.

-That’s why I generally advise this sub-type of patient to start off with some other form of exercise, for example pilates.
+That’s why I generally advise this type of patient to start with some other form of exercise, for example, basic gym or pilates, and then transition to yoga later on.